cloudinary/cloudinary-vue/src/components/CLDImage.md

 <CLDImage cloudName="demo" publicId="small_dinosaur" />
 ```

 Of those two, only `publicId` is image-specific.
-Other configuration may be passed through a `CLDContext` like in:
+Other configuration options may be passed through a `CLDContext` like in:

 ```jsx
 <CLDContext cloudName="demo">